Miroirs No. 3

-Miroirs No. 3 is a 2025 German drama film, written and directed by Christian Petzold.
-It stars Paula Beer, Barbara Auer, Matthias Brandt and Enno Trebs.
+Miroirs No. 3, released in Australia and New Zealand as Mirrors No. 3, is a 2025 German drama film written and directed by Christian Petzold.
+It follows Laura (Paula Beer), a depressed music student, who after suffering an accident takes shelter in an idyllic home in the German countryside.
+It also stars Barbara Auer, Matthias Brandt and Enno Trebs.

 The film had its world premiere at the Directors' Fortnight section of the 2025 Cannes Film Festival on 17 May 2025.
+It was theatrically released in Germany on 18 September by Piffl Medien.